smurfix/owslave/README.md

 The 64-bit ID is optionally read from EEPROM.
 A tool to generate the 8-bit CRC is included.

+The 1wire bus must be connected to the INT0 pin.
+See `features.h` or your microcontroller's data sheet which hardware pin that is.
+For example, on an ATmega168 it's PD2 (pin 4 if your ATmega lives in a 28-pin PDIP package).
+Add a power supply (leeching parasite power from the bus is not a good idea) and a capacitor, and your 1wire slave is ready to go (of course, you do need to program it).

 ### History

 Originally, this project consisted of an effort to convert convoluted code